Maine Mentor Program

-The Maine Mentor Program offers students an opportunity to get “inside” information on careers of interest by matching them with alumni/ae who are working in those fields.
+The Maine Mentor Program offers students an opportunity to get “inside” information on careers of interest by matching them with graduates who are working in those fields.
 The Mentor Program was created in 1986.
 It has evolved into a nationwide network.
-Alumni volunteers have responded enthusiastically saying they would be happy to discuss their jobs and work-related questions with individual students.
+UMaine alumni as well as community members have responded enthusiastically saying they would be happy to discuss their jobs and work-related questions with individual students.
 As the program grows, so does the variety of the career fields represented.
-If you are an alum who would like to become a Maine Mentor, just complete and return the Maine Mentor Program Volunteer Survey.
-To expedite, you may electronically submit the form.
+If you are an alum who would like to become a Maine Mentor, just complete the Maine Mentor Program Form electronically.

-- Locate mentors you are interested in networking with by searching the Maine Mentor database on the web.
+- Locate mentors you are interested in networking with by searching the Maine Mentor database.
 Your selection criteria will identify an organization name for whom each mentor works.
 Write down the record number of the mentor(s) you are interested in contacting.

-- Make an appointment with the Maine Mentor Coordinator, Paul Gagnon, at (207)581-1359 to get further information.
+- Make an appointment with the Maine Mentor Coordinator, Lisa Carter at 207.581.1359 to get further information.